Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Abstract

 \section{Abstract}

-In this work, we present the implementation and validation of the immersed boundary volume penalization methods in the CFD solver CODA.
-Our goal is the modelling and simulation of turbulent fluid flowsin complex 3D aerodynamic configuration through the numerical solution of the Reynolds-Averaged Navier--Stokes equations using the Spalart--Allmaras turbulent model.
-To do that, an efficient immerse boundary method, together with an efficient preprocessing tool for the construction of unstructured hexahedral meshes with adaptive mesh refinement around immersed geometries has been developed.
-We report several numerical computations, including subsonic flow past a NACA0012 airfoil, subsonic flow past an MDA30P30N multi-element airfoil and subsonic flow around the NASA high-lift CRM aircraft.
-These simulations have been performed in the CODA solver with a second-order finite volume scheme as spatial discretization and an implicit backward-Euler scheme based on the matrix-free GMRES block-Jacobi iterative method.
-The reported numerical simulations are in very good agreement with their corresponding experimental data.
+We present the implementation and validation of an immersed boundary volume penalization method in the computational fluid dynamics solver CODA (from ONERA, DLR, and Airbus).
+Our goal is to model and simulate turbulent fluid flows in complex 3D aerodynamic configurations through the numerical solution of the Reynolds--averaged Navier--Stokes equations using the Spalart--Allmaras turbulent model.
+To do that, an immersed boundary method has been implemented in CODA and an efficient preprocessing tool for the construction of unstructured hexahedral meshes with adaptive mesh refinement around immersed geometries has been developed.
+We report several numerical examples, including subsonic flow past the NACA0012 airfoil, transonic flow past the RAE2822 airfoil, subsonic flow past the MDA30P30N multi-element airfoil, and subsonic flow around the NASA high-lift CRM aircraft.
+These simulations have been performed in the CODA solver with a second-order finite volume scheme as spatial discretization and an implicit backward Euler scheme based on the matrix-free GMRES block-Jacobi iterative method.
+The reported numerical simulations are in good agreement with their corresponding experimental data.
+These encouraging results allow us to conclude that the implemented immersed boundary method is efficient, flexible, and accurate and can therefore be used for aeronautical applications in industry.